storyfeet/bob_cards_elm/rules.md

 Solo Play
 =======

+To play solo you can either play a faux Co-op game, where you manage two characters, or as a single character to beat the any of the boards you choose.

 * Choose a Verses Board, and take 1 character as far west as you can.
 If it's too easy make sure to choose a Hard Character and Bandit Dice.